skmin-lab/unixmd/README.rst

 * $PYUNIXMDHOME/examples/qm/SHXF-Shin_Metiu

+$PYUNIXMDHOME is the top-level directory where this file belongs.

 In each directory, you can find the running script named run.py.

 Before running test jobs, add the path of the PyUNIxMD package to your Python path.